The-Tikkun-Line/the-tikkun-line.github.io/about.markdown

 	<h1 class="post-title">Who We Are</h1>
 </div>
 <div class="post-content">
 	About 75% of our team experiences nonconsensus reality.
 In medical terms, this might be described as "psychosis," though that term is less favored in the broader disability and mad liberation communities.
-Based on the land of the Multnomah, Clackamas, Kathlamet, Tualatin Kalapuya, and Molalla people referred to as Multnomah County, OR.
+We are based on the land of the Multnomah, Clackamas, Kathlamet, Tualatin Kalapuya, and Molalla people referred to as Multnomah County, OR.
 </div>

 <div class="post-header">